• Skip to main content

 Spicy Salmon Sushi Hand Roll (スパイシーサーモン手巻き寿司)

-• Because this salmon sushi is rolled by hand into a cone, there's no need for a sushi mat or any other special equipment, and the same makes it easier to eat without having all of the filling fall out the other end.
+• Because this salmon sushi is rolled by hand into a cone, there's no need for a sushi mat or any other special equipment, and this makes it easier to eat without having all of the filling fall out the other end.

 • Using yuzu kosho to season the spicy salmon brings the heat while adding the wonderfully fresh fragrance of yuzu zest to the roll.